Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

 \subsection{Numerical results}

 The methods are implemented on different designs $\mathbb{X} = (\x_j)_{j=1}^{10}$ for consistency.
-While only one design is presented here, the remaining results are provided in the Supplementary Material \cite{charliesire_2024}, and the conclusions remain consistent across all designs.
+While only one design is presented here, the remaining results are provided in the "codes/" directory of the Supplementary Material~\cite{charliesire_2024}, and the conclusions remain consistent across all designs.